 Skip to main content

-Faculty Preceptors
+Faculty preceptors

 Each postdoctoral scholar works closely with a faculty preceptor.
 Prospective applicants should consult the list of CPC faculty fellows and contact potential sponsors to determine their availability and interest.
+Once a faculty preceptor has been identified, the applicant should develop a training program in consultation with their proposed mentor that includes collaborative research goals.

-Program Requirements
+Program requirements

 • Report their research each year at CPC’s interdisciplinary workshop